Over the Edge (radio program): C. Elliot Friday

 UMN is supposedly funded by a wealthy recluse, C. Elliot Friday, who lives in a secret retreat on Howland Island, and emerges every four years to run for President on the Universal Party ticket.
 He is an inventor who has devised various gadgets marketed as "Fridatronics", including the Cubulax and the new DIECORP technology designed to make all music available to everyone absolutely free.
 He also came up with nutritional supplements like the "Mertz" pill ("Mertz makes up your mind!")

 Crosley Bendix

 Crosley Bendix was a radio personality (played by Joyce) for a series of commentaries.
 Bendix was touted as the Cultural Reviewer and Director of Stylistic Premonitions for UMN, and typically greeted listeners with a cheery "Good hello!"
 Bendix introduced listeners to "squant", the fictitious "fourth primary color", which was also the only primary color to have its own unique scent.

 Among Joyce's other characters were Dr. Oslo Norway, Dean of Psychiatric Broadcasting for UMN and Chairman of One World Advertising; local TV news anchor Leland Googleburger; Wang Tool, a lugubrious computerized voice stationed on the moon; and Izzy Isn't, who "hosted" the show for the last few years of Joyce's life.
-Leidecker continues this roleplaying practice by having his character Mike Worm, aspiring President of General Injectables and Signals, "host" the show or make announcements.
+Leidecker continues this role-playing practice by having his character Mike Worm, aspiring President of General Injectables and Signals, "host" the show or make announcements.